-Apart from our NOK700 million due 2023, NOK700 million due 2024 and NOK600 million due 2025 floating rate bonds, which have been hedged, the majority of our transactions, assets and liabilities are denominated in U.S. dollars, our functional currency.
+Apart from our NOK700 million due 2024 and NOK600 million due 2025 floating rate bonds, which have been hedged, the majority of our transactions, assets and liabilities are denominated in U.S. dollars, our functional currency.

 ITEM 12.
 DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES